Cervical Screening Test frequently asked questions

 Results of further investigations such as colposcopies and biopsies will also be recorded as these results affect how often you will need Cervical Screening Tests in the future.

-When you have a Cervical Screening Test, the results are sent from the laboratory to the National Cervical Screening Register (NCSR).If you don’t want your name and address recorded on the Register, please contact the NCSR on 1800 627 601 or visit manage your screening participation.
+When you have a Cervical Screening Test, the results are sent from the laboratory to the National Cancer Screening Register (NCSR).If you don’t want your name and address recorded on the Register, please contact the NCSR on 1800 627 601 or visit manage your screening participation.

 How can I update my contact details on the Register?